ambiverse-nlu/dockerfiles/nlu-db-cassandra/README.md

 - **[aida_20180120_b3_de_en_v18](http://ambiversenlu-download.mpi-inf.mpg.de/cassandra/aida_20180120_b3_de_en_v18.tar.gz)** - a sample database containing companies in the DJIA and related entities.

-## Connecting it from the Entity Linking container
+## Connecting it from the AmbiverseNLU container
 To run the image from and connect it to directly with the [AmbiverseNLU](https://github.com/ambiverse-nlu/ambiverse-nlu) service you can do it in the following two ways:

 ~~~~~~~~